COVID-19 (coronavirus) FAQs

-A one-off lump sum 'coronavirus life assurance' payment of £60,000 will be payable in the event of the death of a health and social care sector worker (who worked in a publicly funded service) who dies and it is likely that they contracted COVID-19 in the course of their work.
-Payment is made into the estate of the deceased.
-This is a new benefit that will apply for the duration of the pandemic.
-It will be paid in addition to any other life assurance staff may have e.g. through an occupational pension scheme like the NHS Pension or Local Government Pension Scheme.
+A one-off lump sum 'coronavirus life assurance' payment of £60,000 will be payable in the event of the death of a health and social care sector worker (who worked in a publicly funded service) who dies on or before 31 March 2022 as a result of COVID-19 and, it is likely that they contracted COVID-19 in the course of their work.

 If you are a member of the NHS Pension Scheme your survivors will also receive the life assurance benefits you are entitled to under scheme rules.
 These are usually a lump sum plus an ongoing payment for a surviving partner and any dependent children.

-The survivors of NHS staff who die as a result of COVID-19 exposure at work will receive coronavirus life assurance benefits including a lump sum of twice the workers annual salary plus an ongoing pension payment for a surviving partner and any dependent children.
+The survivors of NHS staff who die as a result of COVID-19 exposure at work will receive coronavirus life assurance benefits.
+This includes a lump sum of twice the workers annual salary plus an ongoing pension payment for a surviving partner and any dependent children.
 If the worker is in the NHS Pension scheme, their coronavirus life assurance benefit will be reduced by the amount of life assurance they receive from the NHS Pension scheme.